Techtonica/curriculum/javascript/javascript-6-object-literals.md

 ### Projected Time
 About 60 minutes
-- 15 min - video walkthrough of slides
+- 15 min for Lesson
-- 30 min - Independent Practice
+- 30 min for Independent Practice
-- 15 min - Check for Understanding
+- 20 min for Check for Understanding

 ### Prerequisites
 - [Javascript 1 Lesson](/javascript/javascript-1.md)